OrbitGNX/KiCad_24S_Counter_demo/README.md

 ### Slide Switch (Enable)
 ON: Enables the countdown operation
 OFF: Pauses or disables the counter
-### Tact Switch (Control / Clock)
+### Tact Switch (load data)
-Used to manually advance the countdown or trigger control logic.
+Used to manually load the data corresponding to 24 decimal digit.
-Useful for testing and demonstration without an external clock source.